tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 // Xiaoyu
 Special loving thanks go to my darling _Xiaoyu_ (#text(size: small, "晓雨")) for bringing a spark to my life that fuels me to reach higher and further than I ever could alone.

-// Zussen en mama
+// Family
 Finally, I want to thank my family, _mama_, _papa_, _Fien_ and _Anna_ for everything.
-Particular thanks to Fien for proofreading the early manuscript.
+Particular thanks to Fien for proofreading the early manuscript, and helping with the design of the cover.
 There is of course much more to be thankful for, one can hardly put it into words.

-// TODO send email with thank you to Baudouin with pdf

 #{
   set par(leading: 1.00em)